Undergraduate Student Orientation

 New Student Orientation

-New Student Orientation will be in-person and take place January 19 and 20, just before classes start.
-NSO programs will include a welcome from NYU Tandon Dean Jelena Kovačević, time with your Orientation Leaders, a resource fair, academic advising sessions, plus much more!
+New Student Orientation will be in-person and take place January 16-17, just before classes start.
+NSO programs will include a welcome from our NYU Tandon Dean, time with your Orientation Leaders, a resource fair, academic advising sessions, plus much more!
 You will also be invited to attend all of the great events being put on as part of NYU Welcome, hosted by the Center for Student Life.

 Important information about Orientation

-- Every student will be assigned to a pod, led by one current Tandon student called an Orientation Leader (OLs).
-Your pod assignment will be sent to you via email in January.
+• Every student will be assigned to a pod, led by one current Tandon student called an Orientation Leader (OLs).
+Your pod assignment will be sent to you via email about two weeks before Orientation.

 Transfer Students